 After filling out this information, you will have an opportunity to upload supporting documents for your entry.

-Submissions are encouraged from all design professionals, including but not limited to architects, lighting designers, interior architects, interior designers, and landscape architects.
-Projects must have been completed after July 2015.
+WHO CAN ENTER: Submissions are encouraged from all design professionals, including but not limited to architects, lighting designers, interior architects, interior designers, and landscape architects.
+Projects must have been completed after July 2018.

-ANONYMITY: To maintain anonymity in judging, no names of entrants or collaborating parties may appear on any submission materials except where specifically requested on the online entry forms.
-Do not, however, conceal the identity or location of projects.
+ANONYMITY: To maintain anonymity in judging, no names of entrants or collaborating parties may appear on any submission materials except where specifically requested on the entry form fields.
+However, do not conceal the identity or location of projects.
 Architectural Lighting will not adjust any submission to make it comply with this rule.

-ENTRY FORMS Each submission must be registered online ahead of the submission deadline using this website.
-Payment is made at time of registration.
-Additional materials must also be uploaded to the website prior to the submission deadline.
+REGISTRATION and PAYMENT: Each submission must be registered online ahead of the submission deadline using this website.
+Payment is due at the time of registration.
+Entrants will be prompted to upload additional materials to their submission prior to the deadline.

-PUBLISHING RIGHTS All materials submitted to the 2017 AL Light & Architecture Design Awards program become the property of Architectural Lighting.
-Architectural Lighting retains the right to consider all non-winning entries for future publication, but entrants will be notified beforehand.
+PUBLISHING RIGHTS: All materials submitted to the AL Light & Architecture Design Awards program become the property of ARCHITECTURAL LIGHTING, ARCHITECT, and Hanley Wood.
+AL and ARCHITECT retain the right to consider all non-winning entries for future publication, but entrants will be notified beforehand.
 Keep a copy of all entry materials for your records.
-Note that awards are left up to the judges’ discretion.
+Note that awards are left to the judges’ discretion.
 An award may not be granted in each category.

 EARLY BIRD ENTRY: To receive the early bird discount, you must register your entry by June 5, 2020, 11:59 p.m.
 EDT.
 The fee is $165 for the first submission and $115 for each subsequent submission, as outlined above in the Entry Fee Table.
 Entry fees must be paid online by credit card and are nonrefundable.